heimlich1024/OD_CopyPasteExternal/README.md

 Copy the contents of the paste script into the Ruby Console Window in Sketchup

-### ZBrush
+### ZBrush (4.x / 2018.x / 2019.x)

 Copy the contents of the ZBrush folder in the download into the ZStartup/ZPlugs64 folder.
 So in the ZStartup/ZPlugs64 you should have the ODCopyPaste folder and also the zscript file.
 For x32 versions of windows, just drop the "64" from the folders above.
-For OSX versions, unzip the OSX Binaries into the same folder.
+For OSX versions, unzip the OSX Binaries into the same folder.Hi.
+This doesn't show up on the plugin menu, You would find it under the tools menu.

 ### Substance Painter